 It really was a big family: they were taken well care of.
 MGM had its own hospital with 16 beds, there were doctors, nurses and ambulances.
 It was a factory with 4.000 to 5.000 people working there, they were always building and tearing down, so there could be accidents.
 They had an excellent dental department: one dentist was William Randolph Hearst’s dentist and everybody would use these facilities.

-[Metro-Goldwyn-Mayer celebrating its 25th birthday in its Culver City studio in 1949.
-MGM had ‘more stars than there are in heaven.’]
+Metro-Goldwyn-Mayer celebrating its 25th birthday in Culver City, 1949.
+MGM had ‘more stars than there are in heaven.’

 Mr. Mayer always called several of his employees boy.
 He would come on the set, take them aside, and he’d say, ‘Boy, how is it going?’ and then they’d say to him something like, “Well, it’s going well, boss, but I’m a little behind schedule because I like to make big close-ups with a few of the girls, and I think I can make a star out of this girl.’
 ‘So you’re a little behind, huh?’ he’d say.
 ‘Well, I tell you what boy, you make the picture you want to make, but if you tell them at the production office I said that, I will deny it.’
 It just put muscle on them to go ahead.